MicrosoftDocs/windows-itpro-docs/windows/deployment/do/waas-delivery-optimization-setup.md

 1. Download the same app on two different devices on the same network, waiting 10 – 15 minutes between downloads.
 2. Run `Get-DeliveryOptimizationStatus` from an elevated PowerShell window and ensure that **[DODownloadMode](waas-delivery-optimization-reference.md#download-mode)** is 1 or 2 on both devices.
 3. Run `Get-DeliveryOptimizationPerfSnap` from an elevated PowerShell window on the second device.
 The **NumberOfPeers** field should be non-zero.
 4. If the number of peers is zero and **[DODownloadMode](waas-delivery-optimization-reference.md#download-mode)** is 1, ensure that both devices are using the same public IP address to reach the internet (you can easily do this by opening a browser window and do a search for “what is my IP”).
-In the case where devices are not reporting the same public IP address, configure **[DODownloadMode](waas-delivery-optimization-reference.md#download-mode)** to 2 (Group) and use a custom **[DOGroupID (Guid)](waas-delivery-optimization-reference.md#group-id)**, to fix this.
+In the case where devices aren't reporting the same public IP address, configure **[DODownloadMode](waas-delivery-optimization-reference.md#download-mode)** to 2 (Group) and use a custom **[DOGroupID (Guid)](waas-delivery-optimization-reference.md#group-id)**, to fix this.

 > [!NOTE]
 > Starting in Windows 10, version 2004, `Get-DeliveryOptimizationStatus` has a new option `-PeerInfo` which returns a real-time list of the connected peers.